-Velikovsky’s ideas triggered, and still trigger, backlash from scientists whose ideas would crumble should Velikovsky ever be proven correct.
-Actually, he has rarely been proven wrong, but that hasn’t stopped the scientific cronyism that continues to hinder any rational discussion of his theories.
+Velikovsky’s ideas triggered, and still trigger, backlash mostly from scientists whose foundational ideas would crumble should Velikovsky ever be proven correct.
+In truth, he has never been proven wrong, but that hasn’t stopped the scientific cronyism that continues to hinder any rational discussion of his theories.
 The venom levied against him, often by “scholars” who did not even bother to read his books, is an embarrassment to genuine scientific inquiry.

 We need not get too deep into the psychology of why this resistance was presented against Velikovsky, as most of it is obvious.
 The biggest objectors against him had, and have, the most to lose, and when the first domino falls, the effects, and so reverberations, would be felt throughout all of the sciences.

 While he was not allowed to respond to his opponents in journals, blackballed for no good reason by space watchers and physicists, that didn’t stop the critics from jumping on a defenseless man.
-One that particularly perturbs me is the famous “refutation” of Velikovsky by half-wit spokesperson for the extraterrestrials himself.
-I cut and paste the best of UFOnaut Carl Sagan’s (in)famous arguments against Velikovsky’s ideas here below (see here) to give an example of just how bad the criticism has been.
+One that particularly perturbs me is the famous “refutation” of Velikovsky by half-wit spokesperson for the extraterrestrials himself, Carl Sagan.
+I cut and paste the best of the UFOnaut’s (in)famous arguments against Velikovsky’s ideas here below (see here) to give an example of just how bad the criticism has been.